Frequently Asked Questions

 Thomson, GA 30824

-To be completed or submitted with the on-line scholarship application:
+To be completed within the online scholarship application:

 1) Essay: The essay not only demonstrates your writing ability but also conveys your personality and other qualities previously not listed on the application.
 The essay portrays the student beyond test scores and GPA.
 Many college applications require essays.
 You may choose one of the essay topics listed on the online application.

 If applicable, you may submit an essay that you have written for college admission.
-However, make sure that it falls within our scholarship application parameters (i.e. 500 word limit).
+However, make sure that it falls within our scholarship application parameters (i.e. approximately 500 words).

 If uploading your essay to the online application, please include your full name at the top of the document.